mstylmz/CoinLog/README.md

 # CoinLog

-A simple app to track cryptocurrencies.
+A app to track cryptocurrencies.

 It gets its crypto currency information from the coinmarketcap site.